The Fn, FnMut and

 violate the protocol.

-type will also satisfy
+Similarly, a FnMut type will also satisfy

-as it is valid to only call it a single time.
+FnOnce as it is valid to only call it a single time.

-namespace provides matchers for use in the function concepts to
+The fn namespace provides matchers for use in the function concepts to

 match against and constrain the return type of a function.

-will match function types that return a type other than void.Anything
+NonVoidwill match function types that return a type other than void.Anythingwill match function types that return any type.

-An example of using NonVoid
+An example of using NonVoid to match the return

-type of a FnMut
+type of a FnMut:

 // Accepts a function that can be called repeatedly with `i32` and which